1005 Family and Medical Leave

 2. Ineligible for LOA then Contingent Leave

-1. Employees who have not satisfied the six (6) continuous months of employment requirement with DHS will be deemed ineligible for a LOA.
+1. Employees who have not satisfied the 12 continuous months of employment requirement with DHS will be deemed ineligible for a LOA.

-2. Compliance Management will work collaboratively with the employee’s HR Representative to designate a contingent leave of absence, if appropriate.
+2. Compliance Management will work collaboratively with the employee’s Human Resources Representative to designate a contingent leave of absence, if appropriate.

 Section M: Pay Status Benefits

-1. Employees may use paid leave (annual, sick, or personal), if appropriate, take leave without pay, or use a combination of both to cover the absence from work.
+1. Employees must use paid leave (compensatory time, annual, sick, or personal, Short-term disability, etc.) if appropriate, or use a combination to cover the absence from work.
 Use of paid leave must comply with DHS Policy #1006: Absence from Work.
+Leave without pay should only be used when paid leave has been exhausted or Short-term disability is being utilized.

 1. Absences due to morning sickness and other pregnancy related absences (including the two [2] weeks immediately before delivery) generally qualify for use of sick leave by female employees.

 2. The first six (6) weeks following the birth of a child generally qualify for use of sick leave by the employee giving birth.
 Additional use of sick leave due to the birth of a child must be supported by a medical statement.
-Fathers would generally be eligible to use sick leave if their presence is needed due to the serious health condition of an eligible family member.
+The employee’s spouse or partner would generally be eligible to use sick leave if their presence is needed due to the serious health condition of an eligible family member.

-2. Absences related to adoption when the employee’s presence is required for health-related reasons qualify for use of sick leave.
-Other FMLA absences related to adoption qualify for use of annual, personal leave, or authorized leave without pay.
+2. Absences related to adoption when the employee’s presence is required for health- related reasons qualify for use of sick leave.
+Other FML absences related to adoption qualify for use of compensatory time, annual, personal leave, or authorized leave without pay.

-3. Since leave donations are credited to recipients' sick leave balances, employees who are on FMLA can only use donated leave for absences that qualify for use of sick leave.
+3. Since leave donations are credited to recipients’ sick leave balances, employees who are on FML can only use donated leave for absences that qualify for use of sick leave.

-4. While on FMLA, employees who have health insurance benefits through the State Health Benefit Plan are entitled to maintain this health insurance coverage at the employee rate.
-If premiums change while employees are on FMLA, they are responsible for paying the new premiums.
+4. While on FML, employees who have health insurance benefits through the State Health Benefit Plan are entitled to maintain this health insurance coverage at the employee rate.
+If premiums change while employees are on FML, they are responsible for paying the new premiums.

-5. In order to maintain health insurance and any benefits through the Flexible Benefits Program, employees on FMLA with pay (those using sick/donated, annual or personal leave) continue to pay premiums through payroll deductions.
+5. In order to maintain health insurance and any benefits through the Flexible Benefits Program, employees on FML with pay (those using compensatory time, sick/donated, annual or personal leave) continue to pay premiums through payroll deductions.

-1. Employees on FMLA without pay must complete and submit the following forms to their designated Human Resources Representative.
+1. Employees on FML without pay must complete and submit the following forms to their designated Human Resources Representative.

 1. Request to Continue Health Benefits During Leave of Absence Without Pay.